oscapstone/osc2024/Lab2/README.md

     > This means that you cannot access the value of a linker script defined symbol - it has no value - all you can do is use the address of a linker script defined symbol.
     - So we use ```&__end``` to get address of heap .
     - We record the offset of heap to get new unused heap memory.
+    - We need to return the head instead of tail of allocated space
 ---
 ## Advanced Exercises
 ### Advanced Exercise 1 - Bootloader Self Relocation